Looking after dogs

 If you've decided to get a puppy, rather than an older dog, then it will need to be toilet trained.
 It's best to start this as soon as you get your pet home, as this will help to establish a routine early on and save your carpet from accidents.
 According to The Kennel Club, puppies' toilet needs can be predicted to some extent – they'll usually need to go as soon as they wake up and around 15 minutes after eating.
 Puppies also need to urinate around every two hours, so be sure to take them outside regularly and avoid leaving them alone for long periods of time.

 By law, dogs must have identification in the form of a collar and a microchip.
-Microchipping will help you to identify your dog should it run away, and as the chip is implanted under the skin, there is a very low risk of the chip getting lost.
+Microchipping will help you to identify your dog should it get lost or stolen, and as the chip is implanted under the skin, there is a very low risk of the chip getting lost.
 Just be sure to inform the company if you move house or change phone number.

 Basic vet care

-Your dog should have a vet check-up at least once a year – this will help to keep your dog healthy, and will allow you spot any problems early on.
-The vet will perform several checks, including taking your dog's temperature, checking its skin and coat, looking at its teeth, eyes and ears, and asking you any questions about its diet, lifestyle and so on.
+Your dog should have a vet check-up at least once a year, along with an annual booster jag – this will help to keep your dog healthy, and will allow you to spot any problems early on.
+The vet will perform several checks, including taking your dog's temperature, checking its skin and coat, looking at its teeth, eyes and ears, and asking you questions about their diet, lifestyle and so on.

 Dogs can be affected by both internal and external parasites.
 External parasites include the likes of fleas, ticks, lice and ear mites, while internal parasites include a variety of worms, including hookworm, lungworm and tapeworm.
-Health problems caused by these parasites range vastly from mild irritation to anaemia, diarrhoea and even heart failure, so it is important to treat your pet regularly – around once every three months for adult dogs, and more frequently for puppies.
+Health problems caused by these parasites range vastly from mild irritation to anaemia, diarrhoea and even heart failure, so it is important to treat your pet regularly.

 Getting your pet vaccinated is an important step in preventing disease – and saving you heartache and expense.
 Dogs are required to have vaccines against canine parvovirus, canine distemper virus, leptospirosis and infectious canine hepatitis, and puppies are usually vaccinated at eight and ten weeks with a booster a year after their first vaccination.
 If you're planning a trip abroad and want to take your pooch with you, then it could also need a rabies vaccine.
 If you choose to leave your pet in boarding kennels, then it will need to be vaccinated against kennel cough.
 For more information on essential vaccines, speak to your vet.